 Many South Africans have got into the complex process of mining Bitcoin.
 This is largely done through Bitcoin syndicates as massive investment in the processing technology is required for Bitcoin mining.
 Bitcoin mining involves securing the network and verifying transactions and successful miners are paid in Bitcoin.
 It’s not hugely profitable but if you’re technologically inclined, you’ll find the process fascinating.

-These are the top 5 recommended ways to buy Bitcoin in South Africa easily.
+These are the top recommended ways to buy Bitcoin in South Africa easily as part of our 2021 guide.

 Kindly share if found useful and do subscribe to our latest newsfeeds — for more updates.